nataraj2/AirfoilOptimization/README.md

-# Using DCGANs for airfoil shape optimization
+# Using DCGAN for airfoil shape optimization

 This repository contains the Python scripts required for the machine learning based shape optimization for two-dimensional airfoils using Deep Convolutional Generative Adversarial Networks (DCGAN) to optimize the coefficient of lift.
 Note that this required